 - level 4 drug felonies.

-The waiting period to petition for a felony record seal is three years after the case ends, except for level 2 drug felonies which have a five-year wait.
-The process to seal felony convictions requires submitting a completed JDF 612 form to the Colorado court which heard the case.
+The waiting period to petition for a felony record seal is three years after the case ends, except for level 2 drug felonies with a five-year wait.

 Unsealable Colorado felony convictions include